nvonturk/kip_ventory/API.md

 API Documentation
 =================

-This document details how the database models are organized, and how to interact with the REST API via HTTP methods.
+This document details how to interact with the REST API via HTTP methods.

 Models